 A1

-Swale Borough Local Plan (Iwade)
+Swale Borough Local Plan Site 11: Fans Lane, Iwade Agricultural Land Classification ALC Map and Report September 1993

-Site 3: Coleshall Farm, Iwade

-Agricultural Land Classification

-ALC Map & Report

-September 1993

-SWALE BOROUGH LOCAL PLAN (IWADE) SITE 3: COLESHALL FARM, IWADE AGRICULTURAL LAND CLASSIFICATION REPORT
+SWALE BOROUGH LOCAL PLAN SITE 11: FANS LANE, IWADE

+AGRICULTURAL LAND CLASSIFICATION, REPORT

-1. Summary
+1. SUMMARY

-- 1.1 In June 1993, a detailed Agricultural Land Classification (ALC) survey was made on approximately 4 hectares of land at Coleshall Farm, to the south of Iwade in Kent. - 1.2 The work was conducted by members of the Resource Planning Team in the Guildford Statutory Group of ADAS in response to a commission by MAFF's Land Use Planning Unit to provide information on the quality of agricultural land under consideration for inclusion in the Swale Borough Local Plan. - 1.3 The classification has been made using MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
-These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long-term limitations on its use for agriculture. - 1.4 The fieldwork was carried out with an observation density of approximately one per hectare.
-A total of 3 borings and one soil pit were examined. - 1.5 The table below provides the details of the grades found across the site.
-The majority of the land is classified as of good quality.
-The key limitation is wetness.
+- 1.1.
+In June 1993, a detailed Agricultural Land Classification (ALC) survey was made on approximately 5 hectares of land either side of Fans Lane, to the west of Iwade in Kent. - 1.2.
+The work was conducted by members of the Resource Planning Team in the Guildford Statutory Group of ADAS in response to a commission by MAFF's Land Use Planning Unit to provide information on the quality of agricultural land under consideration for inclusion in the Swale Borough Local Plan. - 1.3.
+The classification has been made using MAFF's revised guidelines and criteria for grading the quality of agricultural land (MAFF, 1988).
+These guidelines provide a framework for classifying land according to the extent to which its physical or chemical characteristics impose long-term limitations on its use for agriculture. - 1.4.
+The fieldwork was carried out with an observation density of approximately one per hectare.
+A total of 5 borings and one soil pit were examined. - 1.5.
+The table below provides the details of the grades found across the site.
+The majority of the land is classified as moderate quality.
+The key limitation is soil wetness.

-Table 1: Distribution of Grades and Subgrades
+Table 1: Distribution of Grades and Sub-grades

-Grade Area (ha) % of Site % of Agricultural Area
+Grade Area (ha) % of Site

-3a 3.3 89.5 94.2

-3b 0.2 5.5 5.8

-Non-Agricultural 0.2 5.0 100% (3.5 ha)
+3b 4.85 92.8

+Non-Agricultural 0.4 7.2

-Total 3.7 ha 100% , ,
+Total 5.2 ha 100%

-- 1.6 The distribution of the ALC grades is shown on the attached map.
+- 1.6.
+The distribution of the ALC grades is shown on the attached map.
 The information is presented at a scale of 1:5,000; it is accurate at this level but any enlargement would be misleading.
-This map supersedes any previous ALC information of this site. - 1.7 At the time of survey the land use on the site was orchard for the most part, with a small area of wheat. - 1.8 A general description of the grades and subgrades is provided as appendix I. The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield.
+This map supersedes any previous ALC information for this site. - 1.7.
+At the time of survey the land use on the site was a combination of grass for hay, and grazing land, a small part of the latter also contained some trees from an old orchard. - 1.8.
+A general description of the grades and subgrades is provided as an appendix.
+The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield.

-2. Climate
+2. CLIMATE

-- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2 The main parameters used in the assessment of the overall climatic limitation are annual average rainfall, as a measure of overall wetness, and accumulated temperature, as a measure of the relative warmth of a locality. - 2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
+- 2.1.
+The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2.
+The main parameters used in the assessment of the overall climatic limitation are annual average rainfall, as a measure of overall wetness, and accumulated temperature, as a measure of the relative warmth of a locality. - 2.3.
+A detailed assessment of the prevailing climate was made by interpolation from a 5 km gridpoint dataset (Met.
 Office, 1989).
-The details are given in the table below and these show that there is no overall climatic limitation affecting the site. - 2.4 No local climatic factors such as exposure or frost risk affect the site.
+The details are given in the table below and these show that there is no overall climatic limitation affecting the site. - 2.4.
+No local climatic factors such as exposure or frost risk affect the site.